 South Korea was formally invited to become a member of the United Nations in 1991.

-Since 1992, South Korea has sent up 10 satellites using foreign rockets and overseas launch pads.
+Since 1992, South Korea has launched 10 satellites using foreign rockets and overseas launch pads.

-Although South Korea was severely harmed by the 1997 Asian financial crisis, the country managed a rapid recovery and subsequently tripled its GDP.
+Although severely harmed by the 1997 Asian financial crisis, South Korea managed a rapid recovery and subsequently tripled its GDP.

 On February 25, 1998, Kim Dae-jung was sworn in as the eighth president of South Korea.

-In June 2000, a North-South summit took place in Pyongyang.
+In June 2000, a North–South summit took place in Pyongyang as part of President Kim Dae-jung's "Sunshine Policy".

 Since 2003, robotics has been included in the list of main national research and development projects.